 4. Adagio risoluto - allegro brutale (4'45)

-The music for Chamber is a four movement symphony that was devised in collaboration with Medhi Walerski and specially commissioned by Netherlands Dance Theatre & The Norwegian National Ballet.
-In our initial discussions about the piece, Medhi & I talked at length about the raw physicality of dancing and its relentless demands on the human frame.
+Chamber Symphony is the score to a work that was devised in collaboration with choreographer Medhi Walerski titled 'Chamber', which was commissioned by Netherlands Dance Theatre and The Norwegian National Ballet.
+In our initial discussions about the piece, Medhi and I talked at length about the raw physicality of dancing and its relentless demands on the human frame.
 We wanted to make a piece that explores the limits of the dancers' physicality, seeing in this a parallel with the death of the sacrificial victim - the 'chosen one' - at the end of The Rite of Spring, who dances herself beyond exhaustion, to ultimate physical and emotional collapse.
 As I began to compose, I tried to find an equivalent in sound to the sight of bodies hurtling through space and to the sensations of pain and ecstasy that the human body experiences at the extremes of endurance.

 The piece begins with a detonation of drums, strings, and piano, undercut by growling trombones and punctuated by needle-jabbing woodwinds.
 As the fuel for this initial detonation runs out, the music subsides into a turbulent throbbing pulse which periodically erupts into progressively more and more extreme outbursts of explosive energy.
 Eventually a crisis point is reached, and the feeling of something having been broken or irrevocably changed with which the movement ends leads us on into the second movement adagio, marked minaccioso or 'menacing'.